pawelgalazka/cli/README.md

 ]
 ```

-So custom middlewares gets called right before calling command functions.
+So custom middlewares gets called right before calling command function.
 You
 can totally customise the chain by not using `useMiddlewares`.
-You can provide array
+You can provide an array
 of middlewares directly to `cli` as a second argument, instead of `useMiddlewares` call.
 By this default chain of middlewares will get overwritten.